 RELATED REVIEW: The Best Trekking Poles for Hiking and Backpacking

-The Black Diamond Trail Back is back again this year and naturally took our Best Buy award.
+The Black Diamond Trail Back is back again this year as a workhorse pole for a great price.
 At $80 the Trail Back is an exceptional pole for just about any use and will last you for years thanks to its durable aluminum construction and heavy-duty locking mechanisms.
+For the 2018 review, the Montem Ultra Strong narrowly edged out the Trail Back as the Best Buy winner, thanks to its $50 price tag.

 Although EVA foam below the handle of poles seems to be a standard feature these days, we liked the functionality and the texture of it, featured just below the rubber handle.
 It was great when using these poles on uneven or off-trail terrain or while on long traverses on snow.